rkaiser0324/CakePress/README.md

 Add the following directives to the WordPress VirtualHost:

 ```
 ServerName	wordpressserver
 DocumentRoot	/path/to/www/WordPress
-# List the standard asset folders used by Cake.
+# List the standard asset folders used by CakePHP.
 Would need modification if your app uses other paths as well.
-AliasMatch                          ^/(js|css|img)/(.*)$     /path/to/www/cakephp/app/webroot/$1/$2
+AliasMatch	^/(wp/)?(js|css|img)/(.*)$	/path/to/www/cakephp/app/webroot/$2/$3
-RewriteEngine on                    # if not otherwise set
+# And, if not otherwise set
+RewriteEngine 	on
 ```

 ### nginx with PHP-FPM